 Vision and Mission

 The BC Liver Cancer Program (LivBC) has been established to address a critical gap in British Columbia’s research landscape— the absence of a comprehensive liver cancer research initiative.
-LivBC is dedicated to advancing our understanding of hepatic malignancies at the single-cell level, leveraging cutting-edge technologies to dissect tumor heterogeneity, immune microenvironments, and molecular drivers of disease progression.
+LivBC is dedicated to advancing our understanding of hepatic malignancies at the single-cell level, leveraging cutting-edge technologies to dissect tumour heterogeneity, immune microenvironments, and molecular drivers of disease progression.

+Our vision is to unravel the molecular underpinnings of liver cancer, enabling the development of more precise diagnostic tools and targeted therapeutic strategies.
 By fostering collaborative research, integrating multi-omic approaches, and translating findings into clinical applications, LivBC aims to enhance patient care and outcomes for individuals in British Columbia and beyond.

 Liver Cancer

-HCC is diagnosed through non-invasive imaging, and tumors are not frequently biopsied, presenting a barrier to both biomarker discovery and informing clinical practice.
-Ablation, surgical resection, or liver transplant is recommended for the minority of tumors diagnosed at an early stage, while intermediate and advanced tumors are treated with chemoembolization, systemic drugs, and more recently, immunotherapies.
+HCC is diagnosed through non-invasive imaging, and tumours are not frequently biopsied, presenting a barrier to both biomarker discovery and informing clinical practice.
+Ablation, surgical resection, or liver transplant is recommended for the minority of tumours diagnosed at an early stage, while intermediate and advanced tumours are treated with chemoembolization, systemic drugs, and more recently, immunotherapies.
 Due to a lack of symptoms, HCC is usually diagnosed late, and despite progress with approved therapeutics over the past 15 years, treatment for intermediate and advanced HCC is not curative.
 Even with early intervention, recurrence rates are high, and the five-year survival rate for liver cancer patients in Canada remains stubbornly low at 22%.

 Program Leader